Sheezan Khan: Early life

-Khan was born on 9 September 1994 and brought up in Mumbai.
+Khan was born on 9 September 1994 in Meerut to Kahkashan and brought up in Mumbai.
 He graduated from the University of Mumbai.
 He has two older sisters, Falaq Naaz and Shafaq Naaz, both of whom are television actresses.
-He is a fitness enthusiast and pet lover.
+He is a fitness enthusiast and a pet lover.
 Khan is a frequent speaker at TEDx.

 Career

 Khan started his acting career, in 2013, with the historical drama Jodha Akbar.

 In 2016, he portrayed Vinay Saxena in Silsila Pyaar Ka opposite Sheen Dass.
 He then appeared as Prince Kartikay/Yuvraj Bhoj in the historical drama Chandra Nandini in 2017 and Prithvi Vallabh - Itihaas Bhi, Rahasya Bhi in 2018.

-In 2019, he appeared as Raghav in Ek Thi Rani Ek Tha Raavan, and in the same year he played Arjun Priya in Tara From Satara.
+In 2019, he appeared as Raghav in Ek Thi Rani Ek Tha Raavan, and in the same year, he played Arjun Priya in Tara From Satara.

 In February 2020, he joined Nazar 2 opposite Shruti Sharma.
-Sheezan stated his brother was his inspiration behind portraying Apurva in Nazar 2.
-Amid Lockdown and pandemic situation of COVID-19, despite having good ratings Nazar 2 went off-air.
+Amid Lockdown and COVID-19 pandemic, despite having good ratings, Nazar 2 went off-air.
 In 2021, he was seen as Aarya in Pavitra: Bharose Ka Safar.

-He was last seen in the lead role of Ali Baba opposite Tunisha Sharma in Sab TV show Ali Baba: Dastaan-E-Kabul.
+In 2022, he portrayed the lead role of Ali Baba opposite Tunisha Sharma in Sab TV show Ali Baba: Dastaan-E-Kabul.
+In December 2023, he appeared as Dr. Arjun Singh Thakur in Colors TV's Chand Jalne Laga.
+Since September 2025, he was signed to play male lead, Siddhu in Zee TV's Ganga Mai Ki Betiyan.

 Personal life

-He previously dated actress Mrinal Singh from Kundali Bhagya.
+He previously dated actress Mrinal Singh.

 On 24 December 2022, Khan's co-star Tunisha Sharma committed suicide by hanging herself in his make-up room on the set of the television serial Ali Baba: Dastaan-E-Kabul.
 Sheezan was arrested after Sharma's mother filed a charge of abetment against him.
 On 5 March 2023, Khan was released on bail after 70 days in jail.